inonit/django-chemtrails/docs/01_configuration.rst

     #

     CHEMTRAILS = {
         # Flip the chemtrails-switch.
-Boolean value to indicate if mind-control fluid should
+Boolean value to indicate that mind-control fluid should
-        # be enabled and data written into the Neo4j database.
+        # be released and all the worlds knowledge written to the Neo4j database.
         # Defaults to True.
         'ENABLED': True,